UrkiMimi/Hamen/README.md

 ## Overview
 These scripts help make Beat Saber maps that take advantage of the Heck mod.
 Chroma and Noodle are mostly supported with primitive Vivify support.

+## Usage
+this shit needs a wiki at some point

 ## Example
 ```python
 ### example.py